hopppe/travel-split2/FlutterBuildGuide.md

 - Integration tests for key user flows
 - Firebase emulator testing

-This guide provides a comprehensive starting point for rebuilding Travel Split in Flutter while maintaining its core functionality and user experience.
+This guide provides a comprehensive starting point for rebuilding Free Split in Flutter while maintaining its core functionality and user experience.